 Engaging Teaching & Research as Praxis and Acts of Service

-I created this website to share my research, insights, and passion for knowledge with my colleagues and students.
-You will find a range of material here - from exhibitions created with research participants to disseminate study findings, to my explorations with arts-based inquiry, paper presentations, and online course offerings.
+I created this website to share my research, insights, and passion for knowledge with colleagues, students, and fellow travellers on the path of critical inquiry.
+Here, you’ll find a range of material, from exhibitions co-created with research participants to disseminate study findings, to my explorations in arts-based inquiry, paper presentations, and online course offerings.

-I strive to be engaged in continuous interrogation of the multiple ways in which the trauma of coloniality lives in my somatic experience of the world, the work I do, and the work I imagine.
-I am inspired by the work and life of Guyanese Pan-African scholar and activist Walter Rodney which calls us to challenge the epistemological order of the academy and the role of researchers and teachers in the perpetuation of systems of oppression and harm
+My work is rooted in a continuous interrogation of how the trauma of coloniality is inscribed in my somatic experience of the world, in the work I do, and in the futures I imagine.
+I draw deep inspiration from the life and work of Guyanese Pan-African scholar and activist Walter Rodney, whose legacy calls us to challenge the epistemological foundations of the academy and confront the ways researchers and educators may perpetuate systems of harm.

-I invite you to consider pushing the boundaries of knowledge and established notions of what it means to engage in research with and for marginalised people - particularly people in the Caribbean, Africa and its diaspora.
+This space is an invitation: to push the boundaries of knowledge, to reimagine what it means to engage in research with and for marginalised communities, particularly those in the Caribbean, Africa, and the wider diaspora.
 Our work is incomplete if it is not accessible.
-All scholarship should make its’ way into the public domain in a meaningful way - if not, to whom are we being of service?
+Scholarship must make its way into the public domain in meaningful ways.
+Otherwise, who are we truly serving?

-As you navigate through the different sections of this website, I hope that you will find something here that captivates your interest and stimulates your mind.
-Thank you for visiting, and I encourage you to explore and engage with what awaits you within these virtual halls.
+As you navigate these pages, I hope you find something that stirs your curiosity and speaks to your own commitments.
+Thank you for visiting, I invite you to explore, reflect, and engage with what lives here.

 “…the intellectual is an individual in society that confronts orthodoxy and dogma; who cannot be reduced simply to being a faceless professional, a competent member of a class going about his/her business [but] an individual endowed with a faculty for representing, embodying, articulating a message, a view, an attitude, philosophy or opinion to, as well as for, a public ... the intellectual must hold to certain universal standards of truth about human misery and oppression…”